sherlaimov/sherlaimov.github.io/README.md

 ### Pokedex app based on [PokeApi](http://pokeapi.co/)

-The application outputs all the pokemons delivered by PokeApi with 12 ones per page.
+The application outputs all the pokemons delivered by PokeApi with 12 ones per page and a pagination for you to browse through.

-Made using the *AngularJS* framework.
+Made using the **AngularJS** framework.

 Installation instructions: